 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.
-There were no prior period adjustments relating to the financial year 2020-2021.
+There were no prior period adjustments in 2021-2022.